baddae/Land-use-change-visualization-with-ArcGIS-JavaScript-SDK/README.md

-# Land use change visualization with ArcGIS JavaScript SDK

 # Land Use Change Viewer with ArcGIS Pro API for JavaScript

 This project demonstrates how to use the ArcGIS Pro API for JavaScript to create a web application for visualizing land use changes over time.
 The application includes functionality to zoom to specific locations (Accra, Ghana, and Vancouver, Canada) and utilizes a time slider to show changes in land use classes between 2020 and 2100 with a 10 year temporal interval.